tinygrad/tinygrad/docs/developer/viz.md

 (a + b).realize()
 ```

 The first graph is generic.
-We load `a` and `b` BUFFERs, use BinaryOps.ADD and STORE the result.
+We LOAD BUFFERs `1` and `2`, ADD them and STORE the result to BUFFER `0`.

 ![viz_1](viz_1.png)